 Hilda Manzanares is an Assistant Teacher in the Green Room, and has worked at Seton since 1985.
 She is married to José Manzanares and has four children between the ages of 20 and 30, and four grandchildren.
 She attended the Paraprofessional Course here at Seton.
 Hilda loves to take walks with José, and she most enjoys seeing the smiles on her student’s faces each day.

-Aida Quiles Rodriguez is going into her second year as an Assistant Teacher in the Yellow Room.
+Aida Quiles Rodriguez is beginning her third year as an Assistant Teacher in the Yellow Room.
 She completed the Paraprofessional course at Seton and previously worked with youth at her church.
 Aida got her introduction to Montessori through a friend who operated a Montessori program in her home.
 In her free time, Aida is actively involved in youth ministry and recently completed her degree in ministry.

-Mary Carol Kobler is an afternoon Assistant in the Green Room, and has been working at Seton since 2001.
+Mary Carol Kobler is an afternoon Aide in the Green Room, and has been working at Seton since 2001.
 She completed her teacher training in Suzuki Method for Piano Book 1 in Summer 1999, and wrote a book, “The Importance of Nature and Animals in a Montessori Environment and at Home,” for the children of Seton Montessori.
 Mary Carol holds a B.A. in American Studies with a concentration in Cultural History & Literature from DePaul University.
 Mary Carol is a cantor at her church every weekend and also enjoys singing in DuPage Chorale at COD.
 She has traveled throughout Europe doing choral festivals and tours.
-She loves spending quality time with her husband David, her family, and her new baby cockatiel, Charlie.
+She loves spending quality time with her husband David, her family, and her three-year-old cockatiel, Charlie.

 Cristina Perry is a Seton alumnus and is the Art Specialist on campus.
 Cristina holds her Infant-Toddler AMS credential and received her Early Childhood credential from Xavier University as a part of her Master’s Degree in Education.
 Cristina has inspired young artists throughout her years in the classroom and works with children at all program levels.
 She opened the Summer Camp Art Studio in 2013, a summer camp favorite, and is assisting in the development of the outdoor Atelier.
 In her free time, Cristina enjoys doing origami and spending time with her dogs, Nicky and Rita.

-Divina Cruz is a Co-teacher in the Lower Elementary class.
+Divina Cruz is a Lead Teacher in the newly opened second Lower Elementary classroom.
 After earning her B.A. in Political Science and Philosophy she went to law school and decided it was best to follow her passion: working with children.
 Upon leaving law school, Divina came to Seton to learn more about Montessori, where she completed her 0-3, 3-6 and 6-9 Montessori certifications.
 Divina was a Lead Teacher in a 3-6 classroom for many years.
 She is married with two children, one who began junior high this year and the other who is a student in Seton’s Elementary Program.
 Divina also serves at the Practicum Coordinator for the Seton Montessori Institute.
 Divina says the best part about working with the children is watching their joy when they learn something new.

-Gwen Carr is the Head Teacher of the Upper Elementary Classroom.
-After teaching Montessori Early Childhood for the past six years, and assisting in Elementary in the afternoons for the past two, she is excited about the new experience of working with Elementary students full-time.
+Gwen Carr is the Lead Teacher of the Upper Elementary Classroom.
+After teaching Montessori Early Childhood for ten years and assisting/interning in Elementary in the afternoons for three, she was excited about the new experience of working with Elementary students full-time.
 Gwen has been called the “Curator of the Living Lab” as her work has been fundamental in creating and maintaining the laboratory.
 Along with her 3-6 and 6-12 Montessori Certificates, she holds a B.A. in Humanities.
 Previously, Gwen provided individualized instruction for a one-room schoolhouse of 6-12 year olds and home-schooled her own children and others for nine years.
 Gwen enjoys gardening, interacting with animals, reading, writing, cooking and preserving food.
 Gwen is married to “Harry the Sheep Farmer” and has two children, Raya, 23, and Jonathan, 25.
 She enjoys working with children because of the wonder in their eyes and the love in their hearts, both so willingly shared.

 Linda Davis joins the Seton staff this year as Curriculum Coordinator, with a primary focus on Elementary, but working wherever her input and efforts are needed.
 Linda Davis completed her first Montessori Teacher Training in 1971.
 Since then she has worked in Montessori environments with students ages 3 to 6, 6 to 9, 9 to 12, and 12 to 15.
 Brief encounters with groups of children from birth to three and young people older than 15 have been intriguing, but so far she has preferred one-to-one interactions with those age groups.
 Experiences with other work outside the world Montessori have been brief and left her convinced she has the best job in the world.
 Linda grew up in downstate Illinois, has lived in the Chicago area twice; spent one year in Washington, D.C.; and has lived on the West Coast twice.
 She is happy to have returned to the “third coast” where she can spend time with a multitude of family, friends, and former students.

 Heather Madden is our Student Resource Specialist.
 Prior to joining Seton, Heather was Manager of Professional Learning for the Office of Early Childhood in the Chicago Public Schools.
 Attending Montessori herself as a child, and working five years as an Early Childhood inclusion teacher, Heather has a rich background in assisting children and coaching teachers on working with children with learning differences.
 Heather will be working with children in all program levels.
-This year, she will also be completing her Montessori Early Childhood practicum with an internship in the Purple PM class.
 In her spare time, Heather loves volunteering, sewing, and exploring Chicago with her dogs, Lola and Foster.